IoT Marketing Strategy; Digital Marketing for Internet of Things

 The answer is lying in “Data”.
-As we all know, even now, organizations are collecting as many data as they can from all these connected devices.
+As we all know, even now, organizations are collecting as much data as they can from all these connected devices.
 Businesses are now becoming a data business.
 IoT organizations and startups are creating as many data points as they can so they can understand how consumers are using their products.
-This will give them a great platform so they can start optimizing their products and services to end users requirements.
+This will give them a great platform so they can start optimizing their products and services to end-users requirements.
 Now, the same approach can be used so organizations move to predictive marketing.
-This means that with the amount of data that companies now have, they can start predictions on how end users will move and what will be the next thing for them.
-Then marketers can start making targeted focused and customized campaigns based on customers specific needs.
+This means that with the amount of data that companies now have, they can start predictions on how end-users will move and what will be the next thing for them.
+Then marketers can start making targeted focused and customized campaigns based on customers' specific needs.

 “People, rightly or wrongly, will often make purchasing decisions based on emotion.
-And their timing and behaviour may be unpredictable,” he says.
+And their timing and behavior may be unpredictable,” he says.

 Whereas humans might rely on emotion, things will rely on logic.
 This is one of the most profound implications for marketing, according to Scheibenreif.

 “Appealing to somebody’s sense of style won’t work if you’re marketing to the smart home.
-What will work is if your organisation has enough insight about what’s important to the home owner and making sure your messages are targeted to address the parameters the house has been programmed with for purchasing decisions,” he continues.
+What will work is if your organization has enough insight about what’s important to the homeowner and making sure your messages are targeted to address the parameters the house has been programmed with for purchasing decisions,” he continues.

 Digital marketers need to understand how to optimize their approach to the new wave of technology and connected things.
-They need to come up with problem solving approach which will be very different from today’s theme which is educational based marketing.
+They need to come up with a problem-solving approach which will be very different from today’s theme which is educational based marketing.

-Today’s marketing is heavily relying on education based approach which means organizations are investing a lot on educating their target market so they can shift their prospect behavior and purchasing decisions when the time comes.
+Today’s marketing is heavily relying on the educational target market so they can shift their prospect behavior and purchasing decisions when the time comes.

-With connected devices and Internet of Things, the approach will be totally different.
-Since you do not need to train or educate devices, as they already are connected, marketers should think of problem solving approach.
+With connected devices and the Internet of Things, the approach will be totally different.
+Since you do not need to train or educate devices, as they already are connected, marketers should think of a problem-solving approach.
 Means that they have to think about what problems their prospects or customers will have, and how they can provide end to end solution in place with one click.

-We have already seen how Amazon is transforming the retail market with "one-click” purchase option.
-The future of the businesses will need to go to that direction.
-This maybe challenging with B2B businesses, but for B2C organizations, this will be a must.
+We have already seen how Amazon is transforming the retail market with the “one-click” purchase option.
+The future of the businesses will need to go in that direction.
+This may be challenging with B2B businesses, but for B2C organizations, this will be a must.

-The other trend that will be the result of data driven marketing for Internet of Things will be “data sharing”.
-As the result of businesses becoming data platforms, organizations and startups will be in a position that can exchange or share their data with each other so they can bring even more value for their collective customers.
-Joint marketing will be transformed to whole another level and now marketers can use each others data to do more accurate predictions.
+The other trend that will be the result of data-driven marketing for the Internet of Things will be “data sharing”.
+As a result of businesses becoming data platforms, organizations and startups will be in a position that can exchange or share their data with each other so they can bring even more value for their collective customers.
+Joint marketing will be transformed to a whole another level and now marketers can use each other's data to do more accurate predictions.